asghaier76/SoulBound-Token-Deployer/README.md

 }
 ```

-Here is the sample env file content
+Here is the sample env file content.
+The database url can be defined as a local file and for testing the following Facory contract address can be used on both Mumbai and Sepolia
+FACTORY_CONTRACT_ADDRESS=0x2365BB72D94b0A1F0DB02C92B4bd5018f44C54f8

 ```